Billy Tucci

-William Tucci is an illustrator, writer, and filmmaker best known for his creator-owned title and character, Shi.
+William Tucci (/ˈtuːtʃi/) is an American comics creator.
+He is best known for his creator-owned title and character Shi.

 Career

 Tucci founded Crusade Comics in Bayport, New York Its flagship title, Shi, debuted in March 1994.
 Publisher Top Cow's character Witchblade and David W. Mack's character Kabuki debuted in Shi before going on to their own titles.
 Tucci operated Crusade Comics until 2002, publishing a number of other titles besides Shi.
 Brian David-Marshall worked as an editor at Crusade in the 1990s.

 In 2006 Tucci began penciling Marvel Comics' Heroes for Hire, and DC's VS cards, and later on the DC series Jonah Hex, Birds of Prey, Flash Vs. Superman and Harley Quinn.
 He also released the 576-page Definitive Shi, the Illustrated Warrior.

 In 2007, Shi also had a crossover with Brian Pulido's Lady Death/Shi through Avatar Press, and with Peter David's Fallen Angel through IDW Publishing.
 Dark Horse Comics produced a 200-page hardbound Art of Shi coffee table book showcasing several artists' take on the character.
 Other Shi projects include a full color Zombie-sama!
 TPB with John Broglia and Definitive Shi Vol. 2.